-The VR profiles for streaming applications defined in TS 26.118 [4] address the coded representation of 360 VR distribution signals.
-Table 4.3-1 provides an overview of the 360 VR relevant formats considered in the context of 3GPP VR profiles.
-The VR profiles follow the same logic as the TV Video profiles, they represent a list of interoperability points that are amended by the 3GPP services such as 5GMS.
+The VR profiles for streaming applications defined in TS 26.118 [4] address the coded representation of 360º VR distribution signals.
+Table 4.3-1 provides an overview of the 360 º VR relevant formats considered in the context of 3GPP VR profiles.
+The VR profiles follow the same logic as the TV Video profiles; they represent a list of interoperability points that are amended by the 3GPP services such as 5GMS.